 “Some alterations, such as pneumonia, may activate it in a way that makes Alzheimer’s disease worse,” he added.
 “But other things that activate the immune system may do so in a different way — one that protects from Alzheimer’s disease.”

 Vaccines for Alzheimer’s disease

-Could vaccines also help individuals who already have symptoms of Alzheimer’s?
-Schulz said more research will be needed to determine whether a flu vaccine could affect symptom progression.
-But we might not need to wait too long before clinical trials provide us with answers.
+Sure, the flu vaccine seems helpful — but could we reach a point where there are vaccines available that are designed specifically to help prevent Alzheimer’s?
+We might not need to wait too long before clinical trials provide us with answers.
 Several companies are already developing Alzheimer’s vaccines.

 Recently, Vaxxinity completed Phase 2b trials of its FDA-fast-tracked beta-amyloid targeting vaccine, currently known as UB-311.
 It’s designed to train the immune system to recognize beta-amyloid aggregates to stimulate the clearance of beta-amyloid plaques.
 For now, however, Phase 3 trials are yet to be confirmed.

 Other vaccine candidates, like Protollin’s nasal vaccine against Alzheimer’s, don’t specifically target beta-amyloid or tau proteins and instead broadly stimulate the immune system, just like the flu vaccine.

 Will one — or more — of the nine Alzheimer’s vaccines currently in the research pipeline prove safe and effective?
 Time will tell.
 In the meantime, there are vaccines out there that do seem to reduce Alzheimer’s risk.